tsegers/opendeco/README.md

                              defaults to 20

  Deco options:
-  -l, --gflow=NUMBER         Set the gradient factor at the first stop,
+  -L, --gflow=NUMBER         Set the gradient factor at the first stop,
                              defaults to 30

-  -h, --gfhigh=NUMBER        Set the gradient factor at the surface, defaults
+  -H, --gfhigh=NUMBER        Set the gradient factor at the surface, defaults
                              to 75

   -G, --decogasses=LIST      Set the gasses available for deco

-  -s                         Only switch gas at deco stops
+  -S                         Only switch gas at deco stops

   -6                         Perform last deco stop at 6m